-- Describe three major contributions you made to students, or your team, or Ambrose through your leadership over the past year.
+- Describe one major contribution you made to students, or your team, or Ambrose through your leadership over the past year.
 Please be specific.
 (10%) - b.
-Describe two areas in your own leadership that were challenging and where growth is needed.
+Describe one area in your own leadership that were challenging and where growth is needed.
 (10%) - 3.
 Reflection/Self-Care (Pick only one of the following questions to answer) (10%) - a.
-Briefly describe your experience at King's Fold retreat.
+Briefly describe your experience at the retreat.
 Was this important for soul and/or self-care? - b.
 Briefly describe how you attended to your inner life, or cared for yourself throughout the year.